 Flowers and Pollination

-Date palm trees grow in United States Department of Agriculture plant hardiness zones 9 through 11.
-They're wind-pollinated, but to ensure good fruit set, bring a stalk of male flowers to a flowering female tree and dust pollen onto female flowers with a cotton pad.
+Date palm trees grow in United States Department of Agriculture (USDA) plant hardiness zones 9 through 11.
+They're wind-pollinated, but to ensure good fruit set, bring a stalk of male palm flowers to a flowering female tree and dust pollen onto female palm flowers with a cotton pad.
 Other palms are pollinated by wasps, flies, bees and beetles.

-Once pollen lands on the female flower, it fertilizes the female flower's ovary and seed development begins within the ovary walls.
+Once pollen lands on the female palm flower, it fertilizes the female flower's ovary and seed development begins within the ovary walls.
 The ovary wall produces a fruit that surrounds the seed and is important in eventually carrying the seed away from the mother plant.
 Mature seeds vary in shape and size, many being hard and oval or round.
-You usually don't get to observe palm seed formation with the species grown as indoor container palms, because even if they reach flowering size, opportunities for cross-pollination are rare.
-If you live where palms can grow to maturity outdoors, you'll frequently see palms set seeds.
+Some palm seeds are less than an inch in diameter, while others are the largest seeds of any plants.

 Some palms produce new shoots from near the base of the trunk that can root to become new plants.
 In the case of date palms, where many named cultivars exist that are valued for the quality of their fruit, this is the only way to faithfully reproduce each variety.